jwmtechwriting/grc/grc.md

 `WAT#`| Water/moisture/other liquid damage, including rust
 Table: Quantifiable Damage Codes {#qdamage}

 A non-quantifiable damage code is one that describes a binary state.
-For example, `SHZ` describes a device missing its entire shell, but a missing shell cannot be more or less severe; it is either missing or it is not.
-For `__Z` codes that describe a missing item, a code creator **SHOULD** precisely define the missing item in a `TXT` if the code does not; for example, if connectors are missing, explain which ones.
+For example, `SHZ` describes a device missing its entire shell.
+In cases like this, a missing shell cannot be more or less severe; it is either missing or it is not.
+For `__Z` codes that describe a missing item, the code creator **SHOULD** precisely define the missing item in a `TXT` if not defined by the code.
+For example, if connectors are missing, explain which specific ones are missing.

 Code | Description
 -----| -----------
 `BUG`| Evidence of insect infestation
 `DNS`| Does not save, battery backup/saving failure `ECZ`| Electrical components are missing
-`FST`| Missing fasteners (clips, screws, etc)
+`FST`| Missing fasteners (clips, screws, etc.)
 `LMZ`| Outright missing connectors
 `ODZ`| Optical drive missing
 `OLX`| Limited access to online services (game bans, or restriction to updates only)